Content table

 Here’s your guide to differentiating between ovulation and implantation bleeding.

-It’s still too early to see any pregnancy signs at 4 DPO, so you don’t need to worry.
+As we said, try not to get anxious, as it’s still too early to see any pregnancy signs at 4 DPO.
 The most reliable way to find out if you’re pregnant is by taking a pregnancy test.

 The best time to check your pregnancy status is a day or two after your missed period for the most reliable results.